openssl-pkeyutl, pkeyutl - public key algorithm utility

-- the input key password source.
-For more information about
+- The input key password source.
+For more information about the format of

 - -peerkey file

-- the peer key file, used by key derivation (agreement)
+- The peer key file, used by key derivation (agreement) operations.

 - -peerform PEM|DER|ENGINE

-- the peer key format PEM, DER or ENGINE.
-Default is
+- The peer key format PEM, DER or ENGINE.
+Default is PEM.

-- reverse the order of the input buffer.
-This is useful for
+- Reverse the order of the input buffer.
+This is useful for some libraries

-some libraries (such as CryptoAPI) which represent the buffer in little
+(such as CryptoAPI) which represent the buffer in little endian

-- sign the input data and output the signed result.
-This
+- Sign the input data (which must be a hash) and output the signed result.

-- verify the input data against the signature file and
+- Verify the input data (which must be a hash) against the signature file

-- verify the input data and output the recovered data.
+- Verify the input data (which must be a hash) and output the recovered

 - -kdf algorithm

-algorithms are at present TLS1-PRF and HKDF.
-Note:
+at present TLS1-PRF and HKDF.
+Note: additional parameters

 EVP_PKEY_CTX_set_tls1_prf_md(3) for the supported string parameters